BusFactor1Inc/evmas/README.md

 Strings up to 32 characters are supported and autopushed onto the stack using the correctly sized push instruction.

+Constant words may be defined using .define, ie:

+	.define x 10
+	.defien s "string"

+	x x add		;; x is replaced by 10 in the assembly

+	s pop		;; s is replaced by the above string and popped

 Comments are started with semicolon (;).

 Files may be included with the .include "<filename>" directive and are